Purushottam2005/rest-server/README.md

 ## Architecture

-If you have worked with Spring before then the architecture is quite straight forward.
-For the others I've compiled a short rundown on the files.
+If you have worked with Spring before then the architecture should look familiar.
+For the others I've compiled a short overview of the files and locations

 <pre>
 src